rit-sse/OneRepoToRuleThemAll/app/markdown/about.md

 Used to store repositories and projects created by the SSE.

 ## [Facebook Group](https://www.facebook.com/groups/ritsse/)
 Closed Facebook Group for valid RIT students.
 Best way to stay informed with social media updates.

 ## [Facebook Page](https://www.facebook.com/ssebot/)
 Public-facing Facebook page representing the SSE.
+Watch our talks or reach out to us with networking opportunities here!

 ## [Instagram](https://www.instagram.com/rit_sse/)
 Follow us on Instagram to see what we have been up to!